aliibarry/dia-nn_in_parallel/README.md

 Notes
 * Quantification significantly shorter than part 2, not yet optimized for memory usage per node
-* Requires manual input from part 3 log for a few flags, see script for notes
+* Requires manual input from part 3 log for a few flags, see script for notes.
+Not currently automated
 * MB run took ~3 hours with current set-up.
-Can probably be faster with tweaks.
+Can probably be faster with parallelization tweaks.
 * `--f` only required for naming purposes, see github issue discussions above

 ## Part 5 Report Generation
 * Like Part 3, takes ~10-15 min.
-* Report generation tweaked of --pg-level 1 and --verbose 1 to match dia-nn ui version
+* Report generation tweaked of `--pg-level 1` and `--verbose 1` to match dia-nn ui version
 * `--q-value 0.01` specified here, unclear if UI default is also used here, so set explicitly
 * `--f` only required for naming purposes, see github issue discussions above
+* `--relaxed-prot-inf` is similar to the protein inference used in Fragpipe and can be added, but omitted here (feedback from FX to use default DIA-NN algorithm)